| | |

 And let’s state the obvious: there will be less mess and therefore also less waste of food.

-Cons of spoon feeding
+Cons of spoon-feeding

 baby and adult hand holding spoon

-Something that I hear often as a pro of baby led weaning is that I don’t have to prepare purées.
-And surely preparing purées is a con of spoon feeding.
-But baby let weaning is not always as easy as it sounds.
 If our baby can eat what we eat there is no extra cooking.
-But sometimes we enjoy meals where there is naturally too much salt or sugar added or there are too many components not fit for the babies age yet.
-Some foods as e.g. carrots are simply not chewable for a little baby.
-With the months of us using this approach we learned how to cook our meals smart.
-That way there was not too much extra work but we always are able to offer our little one enough choice that is actually eatable for her.
+But sometimes we enjoy meals where there is naturally too much salt or sugar added or there are too many components not fit as baby foods.
+Some foods e.g. raw carrots are simply not chewable for a little baby.

-Pros of baby led weaning
+Pros of baby-led weaning

-Another pro I hear a lot is that the baby is less likely to overeat when she has total control over what goes into her mouth and what not.
+Another pro I hear a lot is that the baby is less likely to overeat when she has total control over what goes into her mouth and what does not.
 There might be truth to that in some babies.
-However our girl was very clear when she was full.
+However, our girl showed very clear fullness cues.
 She would simply not take anything from the spoon or start spitting it out again.
-And at the other hand I sometimes felt that she wanted some more food, but not the lumpy things we were offering her.
-My advice is to no matter which approach you choose listen to your gut and your babies cues.

-Cons of baby led weaning
+Cons of baby-led weaning

-A big con is that baby led weaning can get very messy.
+A big con is that baby-led weaning can get very messy.
 This is not such a big con for us when we are at home.
-The time I need to clean up the mess is much less than the time I need to spoon feed our baby.
-But when we are at other peoples homes I don’t always feel free to let our baby do her thing as freely as at home.
+The time I need to clean up the mess is much less than the time I need to spoon-feed our baby.
+But when we are at other people’s homes I don’t always feel free to let our baby do her thing as freely as at home.

 How our weaning with the combined approach looked likes